What To Do When You Want Love But Can't Seem To Find It

 Speak with a licensed therapist

-Finally, it may be beneficial to work on your behaviors and outlook on life.
+Finally, it may be beneficial for you to work on your behaviors and outlook on life.
 Perhaps you dislike some of your traits, or maybe there are things you would like to learn to do.

-Some research-proven methods of self-care include:
+Some research-proven methods of self-care you can do include:

 Online therapy can help you navigate your search for love